edubruell/tidyllm/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**tidyllm** is an R package designed to access various large language model APIs, including **Claude**, **ChatGPT**, **Groq**, and even local models via **Ollama**.
+**tidyllm** is an R package designed to access various large language model APIs, including **Claude**, **ChatGPT**, **Groq**, **Mistral** and even local models via **Ollama**.
 Built for simplicity and functionality, it helps you generate text, analyze media, and integrate rich model feedback into your R code with ease. tidyllm offers a unified interface for seamless communication with different models.

 ## Features